DamirSagdullin/ING2-Project-AI-Image_Classification_App/README.md

 - Navigate to http://localhost/ for predict service UI

-- Navigate to http://localhost/ docs for predict service API details
+- Navigate to http://localhost/docs for predict service API details

 - Stop the app
     ```bash